pgailinas/videoqa-representation-comparison/docs/index.md

 1. Can self-supervised autoencoder training learn compact video representations that support competitive downstream VideoQA performance?

-2. How does VideoQA performance compare across reconstruction-based autoencoder representations, pretrained CLIP representations, and direct Qwen2-VL foundation-model inference?
+2. How does VideoQA performance compare across reconstruction-based autoencoder representations, pretrained CLIP representations, hybrid CLIP–autoencoder representations, and direct Qwen2-VL foundation-model inference?

 3. How does the quality of the underlying video representation influence downstream VideoQA performance under a common evaluation framework?